 OAuth: OAuth 2, a system of authentication that requires a user to manually enter their username and password on a login page, is currently not supported.

-Various end points: APIs often have a variety of end points that you can use to request different types of data.
-Working with some APIs may require a series of API calls: first to retrieve current existing data and later, to add, update or delete more data.
+Various endpoints: APIs often have a variety of endpoints that you can use to request different types of data.
+Working with some APIs may require a series of API calls, first to retrieve current existing data, and then later to add, update, or delete more data.

 Note: Usage of any web APIs in Shortcuts is subject to any terms and conditions of that service.